natasjaVgestel/natasjaVgestel.github.io/_posts/2019-04-01-day-onehundrednineteen.markdown

 We were done refueling the tank in just over 3 hours, so the flow rate on average was 4.2 gallons per *second*!

 The cleanup was done very carefully too.
-The hose was guided such that any remaining fuel would return back to the ship.
+The hose was guided such that any remaining fuel inside it would return back to the ship.

 ![guiding the hose](/assets/blog_photos/190401/Fueling2.jpg)